Suwmlee/encoding-guide/src/filtering/resizing.md

 The parameters here should be straightforward: simply adjust width and height as necessary.
 Don't worry about `dither_type="error_diffusion"` yet, simply leave this as-is; all it does is make for a nicer looking output.
+The explanation for this parameter can be found in the [dithering](bit_depths.md) chapter.

 ## Finding target dimensions